Wedding Dress Shopping Myths

-Truth: It goes without saying that you’ll want to invite those closest to you, who will champion your instincts and support your vision – not try and influence your decisions.
-From best friends to grandparents and cousins, chose a small group of 3 people or less to accompany you, whose style and sensibility you admire.
-Keep things as intimate as possible so you have an opportunity to tap into your natural sense about each unique gown.
+Truth: You’ll want to invite those closest to you, who will champion your instincts and support your vision – not try and influence your decisions.
+From best friends to grandparents and cousins, choose a small group of 3 people or less to accompany you, whose style and sensibility you admire.
+Keep things as intimate as possible so you have an opportunity to tap into your natural sense of each unique gown.

-If you’re struggling with the tough that you’ve only been to one store, or that you haven’t looked around for long enough, let that go.
-This isn’t a numbers game, but rather one driven by your truest intuition.
-Your first shopping experience may, in fact, be your only one if you’re fortunate enough to find your dream gown.
+Truth: If you’re struggling with the thought that you’ve only been to one store, or that you haven’t looked around for long enough, let that go.
+This isn’t a numbers game, but rather one driven by your true intuition.
+Your first shopping experience may be your only one if you’re fortunate enough to find your dream gown.
 Don’t force the process to be longer than it needs to be just because you may feel obligated to visit a laundry list of boutiques.
 You’ll likely come back to a vision of that one gown in your mind, comparing it to other gowns.
 Lead with your gut – when you feel your most confident and beautiful self, you’ll know you’ve found your dream dress!
 It could be the first day you’ve shopped, and that’s wonderful.

 Dream offers a refreshingly unique bridal experience.
-As a Best of Boston bridal boutique, open only by private appointment, the focus is offering a high-quality personalized experience with a 100% dedication only on brides and offering exclusive & unique wedding gowns.
-Make an appointment with Malinda today.
+Open only by private appointment, the focus is offering a relaxed personal bridal-only experience offering exclusive & unique wedding gowns.